 History/Folklore: Polygonum is commonly used to treat cancer, heart disease, memory problems, and other ailments associated with aging.
 The herb is a classic longevity tonic herb known for its ability to rejuvenate the body and improve cognitive function.
 It is an adaptogenic herb with excellent anti-inflammatory properties.
 Its antibacterial properties have been found to treat MRSA (methicillin-resistant Staphylococcus aureus) in a cell-based study.

 Raw polygonum is used for its laxative properties or applied externally to treat skin conditions such as acne, dermatitis, scrapes, and athlete’s foot.
 It is useful for countering inflammatory conditions and treating abscessing infections or eruptive diseases such as rubella.
 Raw polygonum is sometimes mistakenly called “white Fo-ti.”
-In fact, white shou wu (Bai Shou Wu) is an unrelated plant, Cynanchum bungei, it is said to have similar properties to ho shou wu, with similar tastes and applications.
+While shou wu (Bai Shou Wu) is an unrelated plant, Cynanchum bungei, it is said to have similar properties to ho shou wu, with similar tastes and applications.

 The plant was originally called Jiao Teng, meaning intertwining vine (“jiao” means intertwining, and “teng” means creepers) referring to the plants intertwining vines.
-However, after a Mr. He was unable to father a child at 58 years and was advised by a monk to eat Jiao Teng, which he did, and then fathered more than 7 children and had his hair turn black again after being gray, the herbs name was changed to ho shou wu, or Mr. He’s Black Hair, as his youth and sexual potency were restored by taking Fo-ti tea.
-Another version of the story tells of his using the herb and then being able to clearly recognize the principles of human life.
-He said to have lived to 160 years of age.
+However, after a Mr. “He” was unable to father a child at 58 years and was advised by a monk to eat Jiao Teng, which he did, and then fathered more than 7 children and had his hair turn black again after being gray, the herbs name was changed to ho shou wu, or Mr. He’s Black Hair, as his youth and sexual potency were restored by taking Fo-ti tea.
+Another version of the story tells of his using the herb and then being able to recognize the principles of human life.
+He is said to have lived to 160 years of age.

 It is often cooked in water and black beans to prevent gray hair or baldness.
 Curing the herb increases the phosphates (especially lecithin) by almost 30%, as well as the sugar content.
 Curing the herb with black beans also helps to eliminate potential laxative properties identified with uncured polygonum.
 It can also be traditionally prepared with red jujube to treat insomnia.

-The North American name, Fo-ti, was created by a Hawaiian business person wishing to take advantage of the herbs renowned tonic and healing properties.
+The North American name, Fo-ti, was created by a Hawaiian businessperson wishing to take advantage of the herbs’ renowned tonic and healing properties.
 Fo-ti translates as “Elixir of Life” and the name stuck for Westerners wanting to use the herb.
-To this day, you will find fo-ti mentioned on labels for supplements and herbal blends that make use of polygonum as a part of their formulas.
+To this day, you will find Fo-ti mentioned on labels for supplements and herbal blends that make use of polygonum as a part of their formulas.

 While the stems can also be used to tonify blood, they are especially used to treat insomnia and diabetes.

 Commercially grown polygonum is typically harvested at 1-2 years.
-High quality polygonum is harvested at 5-8 years.
+High-quality polygonum is harvested at 5-8 years.

-Want Polygonum/Fo-Ti (He Shou Wu)?
+Want Polygonum / Fo-Ti (He Shou Wu)?